starshipagentic/pypistarshipagentic/README.md

 # or simply
 tour

-# Initialize a new project
+# Initialize a new project (three equivalent ways)
-commission django  # Shorthand with positional argument
+commission django-galaxy
-# or
+# or with named parameters
+commission --template django-galaxy --name myproject
-commission  # Interactive prompt will ask for template
+# or interactively (will prompt for missing information)
+commission

 # Generate BDD features
 navigation
+# or with parameters
+navigation gherkin

 # Run tests with AI fixing
+warp 3  # shorthand for 3 iterations
+# or with named parameters
 warp --iterations 3

 # Create a project checkpoint
+checkpoint "Completed user authentication"
+# or with named parameters
 checkpoint --message "Completed user authentication"
+# or interactively
+checkpoint

 # Generate code complexity report
 complexity
+# or with threshold parameter
+complexity 15
 ```

 ## Development